v1n337/today-trivia/README.md

-# whats-with-today
+# Today Trivia - Alexa Skill

-Alexa skill to enlighten the user about some historical trivia that happened on that day
+Alexa skill to enlighten the user about some historical trivia that happened on the current day